 Although there’s no recent history of terrorism in Grenada, attacks can’t be ruled out.
 See Terrorism

-Consular support may be limited in Grenada as there is no British High Commission office.
+Consular support is not available from the British High Commission in St George’s.
 However, the British High Commission in Bridgetown, Barbados, can provide consular support.